 Getting bitten by an animal can happen to anyone.
 You may be hiking or camping and come across a wild animal that bites you to protect itself.
 Or maybe a neighbor’s dog bites you accidentally during a friendly game of catch.

 Many types of animals can inflict bites on adults and children.
-Most animal bites are by the family pet, but the following animals can bite, too:
+Most animal bites are from the family pet, but the following animals can bite too: